-The ATG engages its business development efforts in its primary markets and is broadening its activities to include new domestic and foreign markets that are consistent with its core competencies.
+We continue to engage in business development efforts in our primary markets and are broadening our activities to include new domestic and foreign markets that are consistent with our core competencies.
 We believe our business remains particularly well-positioned in the strong commercial aircraft market driven by the replacement of older aircraft with more fuel-efficient alternatives and the increasing demand for air travel in emerging markets.
-Although the ATG backlog continues to be strong, actual scheduled shipments may be delayed/changed as a function of our customers' final delivery determinations based on changes in the global economy and other factors.